richdrummer33/the-GOAT-launcher-arma/README.md

 "I used to think livestock were just for farms.
 Now I see they're also for battlefield dominance.
 The GOAT launcher is a game-changer!" - General Norman Schwarzkopf

 "Deploying the GOAT launcher has made our enemies question their reality.
-Truly the greatest of all time... nothing else even close." - General Douglas MacArthur
+Truly the greatest of all time... nothing else even comes close." - General Douglas MacArthur

 ## Features